snowood1/wenn/README.md

 ## More details
 4. We first pretrain the ENN classfier to reach a good accuracy and then feed it into the alogrithm to calibrate its uncertainty.
-   All the pretrained classifiers is under the folder '[pretrain](https://github.com/snowood1/wenn/tree/main/pretrain)'.
+   All the pretrained classifiers are under the folder '[pretrain](https://github.com/snowood1/wenn/tree/main/pretrain)'.
    Note that the pretrained ENN models are **different** from the normal softmax pretrained model.
    It is trained using Eq.9, not cross-entropy.
 Please also refer to the pretrain function in main.py.